Engage with today’s tenant and find your customer of tomorrow

 We’re a tech-savvy, mobile-centric society.
 To see this, simply take a look at other industries such as retail, transportation and travel, and you will notice that we are now living in an on-demand economy.
 Why is this?
 Because technology and its capabilities have allowed the consumer to fulfil their demands with the immediate provision of goods and services.

-On-demand services are so ingrained in daily life that you can even order an afro wig for a dog on your phone in a matter of seconds without leaving your house, and it can be delivered by 11am.
+On-demand services are so ingrained in daily life that you can even order a wig for a dog on your phone in a matter of seconds without leaving your house, and it can be delivered by 11am.
 It may seem odd that many of us used to question whether this trend was simply a ‘bubble’.
 Now, the question is no longer if the on-demand economy will revolutionise the way people transact, but when this new way of transacting business will become the norm for every industry.
 Failing to spot the signs could mean missing out on huge opportunities.

 What value does this bring?
 Why should letting agents go to the effort of making tenants the customers of tomorrow?
 What financial value will this bring?
 Well, a tenant’s journey is much more than just signing a few documents and paying rent.
 There is a world of services and experiences that tenants want to interact with which, again, arises as a result of accessibility to almost anything from the palm of our hands.
 Successful, proactive agents are looking at ways to extend products and services to their tenants with complete ease and convenience, and are already creating revenues from these transactions.

 There’s more good news however.
 The ability to use technology doesn’t just develop the tenant into a valuable customer, it also brings operational efficiency to the business.
 With the tenant fee ban looming, tenants who are thought to become cost creators can easily be converted to profit creators.
 The same technology can be used to offer an efficient service thus leading to a reduction in the number of calls and emails from tenants, speeding up deal closure times and reducing the need for support.